TemsyChen/temsy.github.io/_posts/2021-1-4-Detecting-Parkinsons.md

 share-img: /assets/img/brain.jpg
 ---

-In my second project for Lambda School, I created machine learning models predicting Parkinson's Disease by using analyses of voice samples, which has exciting potential for improving diagnoses.
-Click on the link below for the full post.
+I employed machine learning models to diagnose Parkinson's Disease using analyses of patient voice samples, an area with exciting potential for improving diagnoses.
+I used Logistic Regression, Random Forest, and XGBoost to find the most accurate model.

 [Read the post here](https://temsy-chen.medium.com/detecting-parkinsons-disease-with-voice-analysis-89e034f4f6f4)